Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ## Introduction

 This model defines a condition, `INFLUENZA`, which agents can contract either via the meta agent (a source of initial infections) or interaction with other agents.
-Having contracted the condition, agents may develop symptoms or remain astmptomatic before recovering, at which point they are immune and can no longer contract `INFLUENZA`.
+Having contracted the condition, agents may develop symptoms or remain asymptomatic before recovering, at which point they are immune and can no longer contract `INFLUENZA`.

 ## Review of code implementing the model